Istanbul to Peking

 Despite the thriving tourism industry in Yazd, many attracted by the area’s famous silk weaving skills, the city remains true to its roots.
 Visitors can pay their respects in the now-disused Towers of Silence or the Fire Temple, where the sacred flame is said to have been burning since 470 AD.

-But although many cities have ancient structures which are simple, there are just as many which boast opulence, glamour and the beauty of the exotic.
+Many cities have simple ancient structures, there are just as many which are opulence, glamourous and exotic.

-Istanbul is undoubtedly one of the most glamorous cities in the region, being the jewel in the crown during the peak of the Ottoman Empire.
+One of the most glamorous cities in the region, being the jewel in the crown during the peak of the Ottoman Empire.
 The Basilica Cistern, erected by the Romans and the Galata Tower are examples of breath-taking architecture.
-Ancient frescoes and mosaics can also be found all over the city, with the Church of St Saviour in Chora a particularly beautiful example.
+Ancient frescoes and mosaics can also be found all over the city.
+The Church of St Saviour in Chora is a beautiful example of this stye.

 Places to see